genesiscastillo/evaluacion-bci/README.md

 ## Prerequisites

-* Strong knowledge in development with Java 17, Spring Framework and SpringBoot bootstrap, including an installed version of the JVM and Maven.
+* Strong knowledge in development with Java 17, Spring Framework and SpringBoot bootstrap.
+* Including an installed version of the JVM (openjdk17) and Maven (3.8.+).

+* The project has been developed with the following frameworks:
+    - SpringBoot 3.0.1
+    - Spring JPA
+    - Spring Actuator
+    - HSQLDB
+    - Java JWT
+    - Lombok
+    - SpringDOC OpenAPI
+    - JUnit 5

 ## Clone the source